-- (a) All reasonable notifications and cost-effective measures to recover a specific outstanding amount have been exhausted; or - (b) If the amount to be recovered is too small to warrant further endeavours to collect it; or - (c) The cost to recover the debt does not warrant further action, i.e. to summons in another country; or - (d) Inactive accounts where all the necessary steps have been taken with no success and/or the debtor has no assets; - (e) The amount outstanding is the residue after payment of a dividend in the rand from an insolvent estate, sequestration, liquidation; or - (f) A deceased estate has no liquid assets to cover the outstanding amount; or - (g) Poor household with no liquid assets (nulla bona) to cover the outstanding debt; or - (h) It has been proven that the debt has prescribed; or - (i) The consumer is untraceable or cannot be identified so as to proceed with further action; or - (j) It is impossible to prove the debt outstanding; or - (k) The outstanding amount is due to an administrative error by Council; - If the debtor qualifies as an indigent or poor household and are receiving a subsidy; - (m) Clients in correctional care or clients who are imprisoned and there is no way of recovering the debt; - (n) Water leakages resulting in high water levies at registered indigent or poor households.
+- (a) All reasonable notifications and cost-effective measures to recover a specific outstanding amount have been exhausted; or - (b) If the amount to be recovered is too small to warrant further endeavours to collect it; or - (c) The cost to recover the debt does not warrant further action, i.e. to summons in another country; or - Inactive accounts where all the necessary steps have been taken with no success and/or the debtor has no assets; - (e) The amount outstanding is the residue after payment of a dividend in the rand from an insolvent estate, sequestration, liquidation; or - (f) A deceased estate has no liquid assets to cover the outstanding amount; or - (g) - (h) It has been proven that the debt has prescribed; or - (i) The consumer is untraceable or cannot be identified so as to proceed with further action; or - (j) It is impossible to prove the debt outstanding; or - (k) The outstanding amount is due to an administrative error by Council; - (I) If the debtor qualifies as an indigent household and are receiving a subsidy; - (m) Clients in correctional care or clients who are imprisoned and there is no way of recovering the debt; - (n) Water leakages resulting in high water levies at registered indigent households.

-- (o) Fire brigade fees at registered indigent or poor households; - (p) Blocked drains and sewerage at registered indigent or poor households.
+- (o) Fire brigade fees at registered indigent households; - (p) Blocked drains and sewerage at registered indigent households.